lingtalfi/ArrayToString/README.md

 require_once "bigbang.php";

-use ArrayToString\ArrayToStringUtil;
+use Ling\ArrayToString\ArrayToStringUtil;
-use ArrayToString\SymbolManager\HtmlArrayToStringSymbolManager;
+use Ling\ArrayToString\SymbolManager\HtmlArrayToStringSymbolManager;
-use ArrayToString\SymbolManager\InlineArgsArrayToStringSymbolManager;
+use Ling\ArrayToString\SymbolManager\InlineArgsArrayToStringSymbolManager;
-use ArrayToString\SymbolManager\PhpArrayToStringSymbolManager;
+use Ling\ArrayToString\SymbolManager\PhpArrayToStringSymbolManager;
-use ArrayToString\SymbolManager\SpaceIndentedArrayToStringSymbolManager;
+use Ling\ArrayToString\SymbolManager\SpaceIndentedArrayToStringSymbolManager;
-use ArrayToString\SymbolManager\PhpFunctionArgsArrayToStringSymbolManager;
+use Ling\ArrayToString\SymbolManager\PhpFunctionArgsArrayToStringSymbolManager;

 $a = [